Jammu: Administration

 Jammu city serves as the winter capital of Jammu and Kashmir state from November to April when all the offices move from Srinagar to Jammu.
 Srinagar serves as the summer capital from May to October.
-Jammu was a municipal committee during 2001 census of India.
-With effect from 5 September 2003, it has upgraded status of a municipal corporation.
+Jammu was a municipal committee during 2001 census of India, but after 5 September 2003, it upgraded its status to a municipal corporation.

 Economy

 Jammu city is the main cultural and economic centre of the administrative division of Jammu.
 A famous local basmati rice is produced in the RS Pura area near Jammu, and processed in rice mills in Jammu.
 The industrial estate at Bari Brahamna has a large presence of industrial units manufacturing a variety of products including carpets and electronic goods.

 Tourism

 Tourism is the largest industry in Jammu city.
 It is also a focal point for the pilgrims going to Vaishno Devi and Kashmir valley as it is second last railway terminal in North India.
 All the routes leading to Kashmir, Poonch, Doda and Laddakh start from Jammu city.
 So throughout the year, the city remains full of people from all the parts of India.
 Places of interest include old historic palaces like Mubarak Mandi Palace, Purani Mandi, Rani Park, Amar Mahal, Bahu Fort, Raghunath Temple, Ranbireshwar Temple, Karbala, Peer Meetha, Old city.